PrairieLearn/PrairieLearn/new_docs/Instructor/HowTos/Assessments/howtoExams.md

 * Assessment `sets` are used to organize assessements into different categories.
 Prairielearn has a list of [standardized assessment sets](course.md/#assessments), or you can [create a new set](course.md/#newset).
 You will most likely want to use the default `Exam`.

-* Each assessment in a given `set` should have its own distinct number, which will appear in the tag in the `Assessments` menu.
+* Each assessment in a given `set` should have its own distinct `number`, which will appear in the tag in the `Assessments` menu.

 * The `title` will be visible to anyone who takes the `assessment`.